RedHatGov/fips-compliant-vault/README.md

 -----------------------------------

 The only restriction is that the same NSS database must be used for both the SunPKCS11 provider certificates and the security vault.
+The jbossweb server SSL certificate can be imported or a self-signed certificate can be created.
 To add a self-signed certificate for the SunPKCS11 provider, simply use:

     certutil -S -k rsa -n jbossweb -t "u,u,u" -x -s "CN=localhost, OU=MYOU, O=MYORG, L=MYCITY, ST=MYSTATE, C=MY" -d <vault-directory>